jorune00/QR_code/README.md

 ## Usage
 1. Run the program.
-2. Enter the website URL when prompted.
+2. Enter the website URL (or any value) when prompted.
 3. Enter the filename when prompted.
 4. The QR code will be generated and saved in the specified `.png` file.